Charles: The Private Man, the Public Role: Content and production

 The film shows Charles on his official visits to Mexico, the Middle East, Australia, and various countries in Europe.
 Charles is interviewed about his children, Prince William and Prince Harry, and the failure of his marriage to their mother, Diana, Princess of Wales.
-Dimbleby asked Charles if he had been faithful to his wife, Charles admitted that he had been "until became clear that the marriage had irretrievably broken".
+Dimbleby asked Charles if he had been faithful to his wife, Charles admitted that he had been "until it became clear that the marriage had irretrievably broken".
 Charles described the failure of his marriage as "... the last possible thing that I ever wanted.
 I mean, I'm not a total idiot ...
 It's not something that I went into, marriage, you know, with the intention of this happening, or in any way in a cynical frame of mind ...
 I have always tried to get it right and tried to do the right thing by everybody".
 Referring to the extensive media coverage of his marriage Charles said that "It's so difficult though, in this day and age, I find, to know how to play the media ...
 It is very hard, I think, to know where the balance lies".

-Charles spoke of his belief that Islam, Catholicism, Zoroastrianism and other faiths were of equal importance to Protestantism and that he preferred the title "Defender of the Divine" to "Defender of the Faith" in reference to the British Sovereign's role as Supreme Governor of the Church of England.
-Charles also said that Britain should reintroduce a form of community or national service for young people and that other countries should pay for foreign British military interventions when part of an international effort.
+Charles spoke of his belief that Islam, Catholicism, Zoroastrianism and other faiths were of equal importance to Protestantism and that he preferred the title "Defender of the Divine" to "Defender of the Faith" (in reference to the British monarch's role as Supreme Governor of the Church of England).
+Charles also argued that Britain should reintroduce a form of national service for young people and foreign governments should contribute to the financial upkeep for British military interventions in their countries when it was part of an international effort.

 Admission of adultery

 In the programme Charles notably admitted to having committed adultery after it had become clear to him that his marriage had broken down.
 Charles and Diana had separated two years before the programme.
-Dimbleby referred to reports in tabloid newspapers regarding Charles's personal life and asked him if he had tried to be "faithful and honourable" to his wife to which Charles replied "Yes, absolutely".
+Dimbleby referred to reports in tabloid newspapers regarding Charles's personal life and asked him if he had tried to be "faithful and honourable" to his wife, to which Charles replied "Yes, absolutely".
 Dimbleby asked him if he had been faithful to her and Charles replied "Yes ...
 Until it became irretrievably broken down, us both having tried".

-Richard Aylard, the Private Secretary to the Prince of Wales confirmed that the woman in question was Camilla Parker-Bowles at a press conference the day after programme.
+Richard Aylard, the Private Secretary to the Prince of Wales, confirmed that the woman in question was Camilla Parker-Bowles at a press conference the day after programme.
 Charles had referred to Camilla as a "dear friend" and "a great friend of mine" but described her as only one of "a large number of friends".
 Camilla and her husband, Andrew Parker-Bowles, divorced in January 1995.